hoffmangroup/segway/doc/segway.rst

 Segway produces BED Files as output with the segment label in the name field.
 While this is the most sensible way of interchanging the segmentation with other programs, it can be difficult to visualize.
-We supply a ``segway-layer`` program that transforms segmentation BED files into "layered" BED files with rows for each possible Segment label and thick boxes at the location of each label.
+We supply a :program:`segway-layer` program that transforms segmentation BED files into "layered" BED files with rows for each possible Segment label and thick boxes at the location of each label.
 This is what we show in the screenshot figure of the Segway article.
 This is much easier to see at low levels of magnification.
 The layers are also labeled, removing the need to distinguish them exclusively by color.
-``segway-layer`` supports the use of standard input and output by using ``-`` as a filename, following a common Unix convention.
+:program:`segway-layer` supports the use of standard input and output by using ``-`` as a filename, following a common Unix convention.
+Segway automatically runs :program:`segway-layer` at the end of an identify task.

 The mnemonic files used by Segway and Segtools have a simple format.
 They are tab-delimited files with a header that has the following